 According to the website Investing Haven, the price of an Ether should reach $1000, if not by 2018 then at least by 2020.
-That is a very optimistic Ethereum price prediction for 2018, considering their currency’s fluctuation.
+That is a decent Ethereum price prediction for 2018 in my opinion, considering their currency’s fluctuation.
 The site’s research team bases their forecast on three fundamental factors:

 a.
 The current and future supply of Ethers